dheeraj-bandi/Shadow-Fox-Internship-Task/README.md

 ## 📄 Files Included:

-- `Advanced_Task1_Cricket_Fielding_Analysis.xlsx`: Contains fielding data and performance scores.
+- `IPL ANALYSIS.XLSX`: Contains fielding data and performance scores.
-- `Final_Report_ShadowFox.pdf`: Internship report following the official sample format.
+- `Report`: Internship report following the official sample format.
 - `README.md`: This file summarizing the task and what was done.

 ---